 Pathways prides itself on being an inclusive provision.
 This means we ensure, to the best of our ability, that the individual needs of your children are met, enabling them to reach their potential and achieve success.
 Pathways values diversity and welcomes all children including those with special educational or medical needs, disabilities, children from ethnic minority cultures, asylum seekers, travellers, and vulnerable children.

 All children including those with Special Educational Needs and Disabilities (SEND), are valued and feel good about themselves.
 Children’s awareness of difference is raised through positive images of disability in books, toys and displays.
 We value contributions from parents and the local community in helping the children respect and understand difference.
+Accessible resources and premises maximise participation for all children.

 Working with others